js-mentorship-razvan/javascript/README.md

 #### prompt

-`Prompt` accepts two arguments and it gives the user the possibility to input something.
+`prompt` accepts two arguments and it gives the user the possibility to input something.
 In this case, the modal window will have a *text* message that is seen by the user and a *default* parameter which is the initial value for the imput field and is optional.
 Example:

 ```javascript
 let dog = prompt('How many dogs do you have?', 1);  // string being the displayed text and 1 the initial value